 Confidence is the backbone to our ability to function and function well in our lives.
+There are so many things we can get wrong.
 If we engage children when they are small, they will engage with confidence as adults.
 I wasn’t so lucky.

-Children may not understand how to articulate their thoughts with their parents in the early years, but they will learn from us, so it’s important we teach them the basic values that will help them build their confidence.
+Children may not understand how to articulate their thoughts with their parents in the early years, but they learn from us, so it’s important we teach them basic values that will help them build their confidence.

 Positive feedback is vital and will help children continually re-assess where they are.
 Praise helps their confidence grow without them consciously being aware they’re building confidence.
-I grew up without expression, but expression is something that children need to experience from an early age.
+Sadly, I grew up without expression, but expression is something that children need to experience from an early age.

 When it comes to criticism, if we’re going to criticise our children for something they’ve done, it’s important we make what we say constructive.
 Sadly, children come to believe the things we tell them, so it’s important to be specific and only refer to their behaviour.